-Range and Plantation Petroleum Holdings II, LLC, a Delaware limited liability company ("Seller") recently entered into an agreement (the "Stock Purchase Agreement") pursuant to which Range will purchase 100% of the issued and outstanding membership interest of Seller and its wholly owned subsidiaries (the "Permian Basin acquisition").
+Range recently entered into an agreement with a private company (the "Stock Purchase Agreement") pursuant to which Range will purchase 100% of the issued and outstanding membership interest of Seller and its wholly owned subsidiaries (the "Permian Basin acquisition").
 The Stock Purchase Agreement provides for a purchase price of \$116.5 million, which is subject to upward or downward adjustment under certain circumstances, including changes in working capital.
 We have sufficient available capacity under our bank credit facility to complete the acquisition with or without completion of this offering.